RanAwaySuccessfully/marmalade/README.md

 1. Download the [latest release](https://github.com/RanAwaySuccessfully/marmalade/releases/latest) of Marmalade.
 2. Download the latest [`face_landmarker.task`](https://ai.google.dev/edge/mediapipe/solutions/vision/face_landmarker) file from Google's MediaPipe page and place it inside the `python` folder.
-3. Install `python3`, `python3-venv` and `pip3`.
-4. If using any of the GUI versions, you'll also need to have the following installed, although they probably already are installed by default:
+3. If using any of the GUI versions, you'll also need to have the following installed, although they probably already are installed by default:
     - `libgtk-3`¹ or `gtk3`¹ (>=3.24, only if using GTK 3)
     - `libgtk-4`¹ or `gtk4`¹ (>=4.8, only if using GTK 4)
     - `libv4l`¹